 - Telecommunication devices: Likewise, if you have old cell phones, pagers, handsets, headsets, or answering machines, these are great for people looking to start a new business on a budget or those working for a nonprofit.

 Larger electronics and other devices

 If you think you own outdated electronics, such as early flat screens, Goodwill would love to have them.
-The wise use of electronics, as well as recycling programs, are an important part of being environmentally conscious.
+The wise use of electronics, as well as recycling programs, is an important part of being environmentally conscious.

-- Flat-screen TVs: Flat screen TVs are a great electronic to donate because they’re relatively inexpensive for someone on a budget to set up.
+- Flat-screen TVs: Flat-screen TVs are a great electronic to donate because they’re relatively inexpensive for someone on a budget to set up.
 They also take up a small amount of space compared to other television sets, which are not accepted.

 - Stereos, radios, and speakers: Did you go through a DJ phase?
 Feel like your devices are outdated?
 There’s likely someone out there who would love your old stereos, radios, or speakers.

 - VCRs, DVDs, and streaming devices: Though you may only use the internet and other devices to view shows and movies, many people still enjoy more “old school” options or look for ways to watch VHS tapes and DVDs.

 - Projectors and classroom aids: Projectors and other similar devices may help out teachers on a budget.